-Because rosacea is a form of sensitive skin, a key step in minimizing rosacea symptoms is using appropriate skin care.
+Because facial redness is a form of sensitive skin, a key step in minimizing it is using appropriate skin care.
 Riversol’s dermatologist-developed line of skincare products have been created specifically for individuals with sensitive skin.

 Please check out some of our other resources on rosacea here: